Sunny-unik/task-manager/docs/Contributing.md

 If you wish to work on an open issue, please get assign yourself to an issue before beginning work on it to avoid conflicts.
 For assign an issue to yourself comment on the issue `/attempt #issueNumber` to let us know that you want to work on this issue.
 Maintainer will check that issue is assigned to anyone else if not then maintainer assigned issue to you.

-In case you get stuck, please feel free to ask for help in the [Github Discussions](https://github.com/Sunny-unik/Template-repository/discussions/categories/q-a).
-[TODO: update discussion instructions as per your needs]
+In case you get stuck, please feel free to ask for help in the [Github Discussions](https://github.com/Sunny-unik/task-manager/discussions/categories/q-a).